codehub-learn/development-environment-setup/java-standard-edition.md

-# Hardware and software requirements for Java Standard Edition
+# Software requirements for Java Standard Edition
-&nbsp;
-&nbsp;

-## Workstation specifications
-- Windows 10 or Linux or MacOS, 64 bit
-- RAM, 8GB required, 16GB preferable
-- 128 GB Storage (SSD would be preferrable)
-- 4 Core CPU

 ## Development IDE
 **[Download IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/#section=windows)** and install.
 In case you already have it installed and your license has expired, we will provide you a valid license for the duration of the course.
 In case you prefer using another IDE, that's also fine as the examples do not make use of any IDE specific functionality.